JtheDBA/Ubuntu/virtualbox/LXD_Lab.md

 %VB% showvminfo "%VM%"
 SET VG=Ubuntu LXD Lab
 SET BF=%VDID%\%VG%
-FOR %A IN (Standalone Node1 Node2 Node3) DO %VB% clonevm "Ubuntu LXD BASE" --snapshot "BASE" --options link --name "Ubuntu LXD %A" --basefolder "%VDID%" --register
+FOR %A IN (Node1 Node2 Node3) DO %VB% clonevm "Ubuntu Server 18.04 LXD ZFS" --snapshot "BASE" --options link --name "Ubuntu LXD %A" --basefolder "%VDID%" --register
-FOR %A IN (Standalone Node1 Node2 Node3) DO %VB% modifyvm "Ubuntu LXD %A" --groups "/%VG%"
+FOR %A IN (Node1 Node2 Node3) DO %VB% modifyvm "Ubuntu LXD %A" --groups "/%VG%"

 ```